ParthGaneriwala/Marvellous/README.md

 ## Types

 The variable types that MARVELLOUS currently recognizes are: strings (PARKER), integers (STARK), floats (MAXIMOFF), and booleans (VISION) (Arrays (SHIELD) are reserved for future expansion.)
 Typing is handled dynamically.
-Until a variable is given an initial value, it is untyped (CIVILIAN). ~~Casting operations operate on UNIVERSE types, as well.~~
+Until a variable is given an initial value, it is untyped (CIVILIAN).
 ### Untyped

 The untyped type (CIVILIAN) cannot be implicitly cast into any type except a VISION.
 A cast into VISION makes the variable CATASTROPHE.
 Any operations on a CIVILIAN that assume another type (e.g., math) results in an error.